clojurestream/kit-workshop/README.md

 Let's run `(integrant.repl/reset)` to reload the system and navigate to `http://localhost:3000/api` in order to test out our new route.

-We'll add another route to list all the gifs, and then one to fetch by gif ID.
+Let's head back to the `io.github.kit.gif2html.web.controllers.gifs` namespace where we'll add another route to list all the gifs, and then one to fetch by gif ID.
 First let's create our controller logic

 ```clojure
 (defn list-gifs [{:keys [query-fn] :as opts} _]